Photographing White Sands National Park, New Mexico

 Final thoughts

 However much time you spend at White Sands National Park, it truly is one of the natural wonders of the world.
 Great place for families and casual tourists, but also for photographers looking for clean, minimal subjects.
-I could spend days shooting at White Sands, and never get bored with it!
+I could spend days shooting at White Sands and never get bored with it!

 Video